Fantomas42/easy-extract/README.rst

 Installation
 ------------

-Before you start using easy-extract, you must install these software :
+Before you start using easy-extract, you must install these softwares :

- * unrar-free
  * 7zip-full
+ * par2

 Then use easy_install